stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 modeswitch F12
 ```

-The [panel](dock.md) will swich as necesary.
+The [panel](dock.md) will switch as necesary.

 FPV uses the following order to determine what to show (if anything).

 * If the windowed player was active, that stream is transferred to the video pane.
-* Else, if available, the last panel stream is shown.
+* Else, if available, the last stream show in the FPV pane is invoked.

 ### Using RTSP for camera parameter definitions

 If the user is using a remote camera, if the camera is not detected or if using Windows with mwp' "fallback" player , then a RTSP server can be used to feed the camera stream to mwp.

-[go2rtc](https://github.com/AlexxIT/go2rtc) is a useful RTSP server that supports numerous video options.
+[go2rtc](https://github.com/AlexxIT/go2rtc) is a useful RTSP server that supports numerous video options, including format conversion.

 #### Linux, FreeBSD

-The following configuration file `go2rtc.yaml` illustrates some of the possibilities:
+The following sample configuration file `go2rtc.yaml` illustrates some of the possibilities:

 ```
 streams: